witoff/BrowserAge/README.md

 BrowserAge
 ==========

-How old is your browser?
+How long has it been since your browser was released?

 # Usage:
 ```python